wp-plugins/ajax-search-lite/readme.txt

 == Description ==

 A resonsive search engine, which will boost your user experience by providing a user friendly ajax powered search form - an ajax live search.
 Very smooth animations with mobile device support.
 Boost the user experience by providing a powerful ajax search plugin to your visitors.
 It will rock your site!
 Supports custom post types and custom fields as well.
+Boost your site search engine with this custom built live search engine.

 Facebook: https://www.facebook.com/pages/WPDreams/383702515034741